jsoref/ovs/Documentation/ref/ovs-actions.7.rst

   - Resubmit to a table selected based on learned information, e.g. see https://mail.openvswitch.org/pipermail/ovs-discuss/2016-June/021694.html .

-  - MAC learning in the midle of a pipeline, as described in the ``Open vSwitch Advanced Features Tutorial`` in the OVS documentation.
+  - MAC learning in the middle of a pipeline, as described in the ``Open vSwitch Advanced Features Tutorial`` in the OVS documentation.

   - TCP state based firewalling, by learning outgoing connections based on SYN